 1 – Work Your Way Up to Half Your Body Weight in Ounces of Water Per Day

 I hate to be so obvious, but it’s worth noting.
-Some people think that you can achieve proper hydration by drinking juice, tea and other “water based” but non-hydrating beverages.
+Some people think you can achieve proper hydration by drinking juice, tea, and other “water-based” but non-hydrating beverages.
 In fact, I’m sure you’ve heard you’re supposed to drink eight (8-ounce glasses) of water each day.

 That’s a good starting point, but it may not be enough.
-I always recommend drinking half your bodyweight in ounces of water each day.
-That’s generally the starting point for most people, but I also believe in customizing wellness based on the individual.
+I recommend drinking half your body weight in ounces of water daily.
+While that’s generally the starting point for most people, I also believe in customizing wellness based on the individual.

 If I’m having an intense day (like when I’m hosting a big doctor event and have to be on stage all day), I’m drinking more.
-If I’m very active, like having a day on the ski slopes or mountain biking, I’m also drinking more.
-It really depends on what’s going on, but half my bodyweight in ounces is always my baseline.
+I drink more if I’m very active, like having a day on the ski slopes or mountain biking.
+It depends on what’s going on, but half my body weight in ounces is always my baseline.

-I will often add a pinch of sea salt or a packet of electrolytes to increase hydration and flush water into the cells.
-This also helps with having to go to the bathroom too often – a common problem for those first making the switch to drinking more water.
+I often add a pinch of sea salt or a packet of electrolytes to increase hydration and flush water into the cells.
+This also helps prevent having to go to the bathroom too often, a common problem for those first making the switch to drinking more water.

-If you wonder if you’re getting enough water take a look in the toilet.
+If you wonder if you’re getting enough water, look in the toilet.
 Your bowel movements can be a good indicator of your hydration.

 If your bowel movements look like pebbles, you’re straining to go #2, or you’re dealing with constipation, it could be a sign of dehydration.